-The Voices Framework provides a process for schools to enter into constructive conversations about diversity, inclusion, student engagement and achievement.
+Voices is a framework for school improvement that provides a highly relevant and engaging process for your students and staff to enter into constructive conversations about engagement, diversity, equity, inclusion, distance learning, relevance and more.

 In the end, students feel safe, valued and respected which bolsters achievement.
 Staff feel empowered and energized by getting to know their students in a new authentic way.